qipe-nlab/sequence_parser/README.md

 Users also can partially customize the rules about time orders for instructions using the "with" grammar in python.

-Sequence Parser will streamline your experiments by dramatically increasing the reusability of pulse sequences.
+Sequence Parser will streamline experiments by increasing the reusability of pulse sequences.

 ## Usage